 When a worker dies because of a job-related illness or injury, the surviving spouse and dependent family members may receive death benefits.
 Workers’ compensation death benefits are based on the person’s relationship to the deceased worker and the worker’s average weekly wage at the time of death.
 The weekly amount a surviving spouse, child, or other eligible dependents may receive is subject to the maximum rate for wage-loss benefits.

 10. What Should I Do if My Workers’ Compensation Claim Is Denied?

 A workers’ compensation claim may be denied for many reasons.
 A denial does not mean that you will not receive workers’ comp benefits.
 Your claim may have been denied because you failed to provide all personal information requested, your Social Security Number was incorrect, or the information on the accident report was incorrect.
 Correcting the information may resolve the denial of the claim.

 However, your employer may challenge the severity of your injury or the cause of your injury.
 In that case, fighting the workers’ comp denial could be challenging.

 You have three years from the date of injury to file a Claim Petition for Compensation with the Bureau of Workers’ Compensation.
 A judge determines whether your claim is approved or denied.

-You are not required to hire a Harrisburg workers’ compensation attorney to file an appeal.
+You are not required to hire an injury lawyer to file an appeal.
 However, it is wise to have legal counsel.